Chapter 2. Getting Started

 • Is easy to remember.
 Here, there is no getting around the fact that English has become the default language of the Internet: "easy to remember" usually means "easy for someone who can read English to remember."

-• Does not depend on native or high-level fluency in English, nor on a particular regional pronounciation.
+• Does not depend on native or high-level fluency in English, nor on a particular regional pronunciation.
 Names that are puns, for example, do not always travel well.
 If the pun is particularly compelling and memorable, it may still be worth it; just keep in mind that not everyone who sees the name will hear it in their head in the same way.

 • Is not the same as some other project's name, and does not infringe on any trademarks.
 This is just good manners, as well as good legal sense.
 You don't want to create identity confusion.
 It's hard enough to keep track of everything that's available on the Net already, without different things having the same name.